 A problem that may come up within the US tax system is that an expat abroad could potentially be double taxed on income earned by the country they’re living in and the US.
 This could happen if you are working full-time in a foreign country and qualify as a resident in other local tax systems.

 Therefore, what we do here at MyExpatTaxes is help US expats avoid double taxation as much as possible.
 We work with a US tax code that helps expats, which is the Foreign Earned Income Exclusion, or FEIE.
-As we’ve written about before, in 2022, the FEIE excludes up to the maximum foreign earned income exclusion threshold of $108,700 from US taxation.
+In 2023, the FEIE excludes up to the maximum foreign earned income exclusion threshold of $112,000 from US taxation.

 We help avoid the negative consequence of double taxation by using this form via our app.
 We also through our customers using the Foreign Tax Credit.
 This can help cut down on the stress and pain of double taxation for Americans who make income internationally.
 However, this credit applies only to specific forms of income, which is unique to each foreign country.